MarkoSagadin/MicroML/README.md

 ### Windows

-I suggest you to create an Ubuntu server with Oracle VM VirtualBox, create a shared folder between a guest and host machine.
-That way you can change the code with an editor of your choice and then switch to the Ubuntu server to invoke different command line commands.
+I suggest you to create an Ubuntu server with Oracle VM VirtualBox, then create a shared folder between a guest and host machine.
+That way you can change the code with an editor of your choice and then switch to the Ubuntu server to invoke make commands.
 There is a great tutorial on [youtube](https://www.youtube.com/watch?v=kYEzEFH5LiM) that guides you through the process while explaining the basics.
 I use exact same setup and it works as expected.

-I wrote down all neccessary steps in [VirtualBox_setup.md](https://github.com/SkobecSlo/MicroML/blob/master/VirtualBox_setup.md) file.
+I wrote down all necessary steps in [VirtualBox_setup.md](https://github.com/SkobecSlo/MicroML/blob/master/VirtualBox_setup.md) file.
 They are almost the same as in the video, with minor differences.

 I tried using TensorFlow Lite on Windows with help of Cygwin and Msys.
 This setup did not work as I was getting weird errors while trying to build a simple `hello world` example.